-Phoenix provides you the capability to back up and restore virtual machine image, files and folders, and the application data.
+Phoenix provides you the capability to back up and restore virtual machine images, files and folders, and application data.
 The following are the key features that Phoenix provides:

 - App aware backups (SQL Server aware backups only at the moment)